SanthiyaBaskar/SanthiyaBaskar/README.md

 ## 🌟 About Me

 - 🎓 B.Tech in **Electronics and Communication Engineering** (Class of 2025)
-- 📍 From Tamil Nadu, India 🇮🇳
+- 📍 From Puducherry, India 🇮🇳
 - 💻 I turn *ideas* into interactive web apps
 - 🧠 Exploring the magical world of **AI + JavaScript**
 - ✍️ I also write content that feels ✨